keitaroinc/docker-solr/5.5/README.md

 # docker-solr

-This is a Docker image for Apache ZooKeeper.
+This is a Docker image for Apache Solr.

 ## What is Solr?